Carbon Monoxide: The Silent Killer

-Perhaps one of the most frightening aspects of Carbon Monoxide (CO) poisoning is the fact that most victims don’t even realize when it’s happening to them.
+Perhaps one of the most frightening aspects of Carbon Monoxide (CO) poisoning is that most victims don’t even realize when it’s happening to them.
 This is because CO is a colorless, odorless gas that humans cannot detect with their senses alone.
-Often times, victims don’t even realize something is wrong until they begin showing signs of sickness.
+Oftentimes, victims don’t even realize something is wrong until they begin showing signs of sickness.
 Unfortunately, CO poisoning claims the lives of hundreds of people each year.

 According to data from the Centers for Disease Control and Prevention (CDC), almost 25 thousand Americans must seek medical attention for serious cases of CO poisoning every year.
-Annually, an average of approximately 400 people each year die because of fatal CO exposure.
+An average of approximately 400 people annually die because of fatal CO exposure.

-CO fumes are created by the incomplete combustion of fuels within machinery such as cars, trucks, stoves, small engines, grills, lanterns, fireplaces, gas ranges, or furnaces.
-If these CO fumes build up indoors, they can slowly and silently poison both humans and animals who breathe them in.
+The incomplete combustion of fuels within machinery such as cars, trucks, stoves, small engines, grills, lanterns, fireplaces, gas ranges, or furnaces creates CO fumes.
+If these CO fumes build up indoors, they can slowly and silently poison humans and animals who breathe them in.
 According to the CDC, “People who are sleeping, intoxicated, or otherwise incapacitated can die from CO poisoning before they have symptoms.”

 - Headaches